codymlewis/cba-on-trust-models-for-IoT-systems/cbstm-iot/README.md

 # CBSTM IoT

-A simulator of the trust mode proposed in CBSTM-IoT: Context-based Social Trust Model for The Internet of Things
+A simulator of the trust model proposed in ["CBSTM-IoT: Context-based Social Trust Model for The Internet of Things"](https://ieeexplore.ieee.org/abstract/document/7496623)

 ## Requirements